WayneStallwood/objectifyd.xyz/docs/Reviews/Life_on_Arm_Windows.md

 I'll keep a list here of problems I encounter, there are also community [lists](https://windowsonarm.org/) that you can check.

+### Resolved

-* Bambu Studio (Crashes as soon as the proprietary Bambu Network Plugin is enabled on the current version) Previous version works, as does Orca Slicer (Stable build) so not a big issue for me at the moment
+* Bambu Studio (Crashes as soon as the proprietary Bambu Network Plugin is enabled on the current version) Previous version works, as does Orca Slicer (Stable build) so not a big issue for me at the moment (Fixed as of V2.0.2)

+* [PIA VPN](https://www.privateinternetaccess.com) (Loads Network Drivers so had to be an Arm build, had to use a beta build of their Arm version, but that seems to work fine)

+* Draw.IO (scoop was picking the x86 binary, reported to scoop package owner and fixed within 24 hours)

+### Unresolved

 * Win-Kex in WSL (This provides a desktop GUI experience for my Linux Subsystem.
 I can't get this to work due to binary compatibility between my Arm based WSL kali-linux distro and the Windows binaries it needs to load, possibly there is a workaround I just haven't figured out yet)

-* [PIA VPN](https://www.privateinternetaccess.com) (Loads Network Drivers so had to be an Arm build, had to use a beta build of their Arm version, but that seems to work fine)

 *Note: I generally recommend using a package manager for Windows, particularly if like me you came from Linux and are used to such conveniences.
 But this becomes even more useful on Windows-Arm as Win-get and [Scoop](https://scoop.sh/) seem to automatically prefer Arm built packages when available.
 This really helps in making sure you are downloading the right architecture version.
 I haven't tested [Chocco](https://chocolatey.org/) yet as I just prefer the way Scoop does things.*